Kathleen Battle: 1990s

 On the opera stage, she performed in a variety of Mozart, Rossini and Donizetti operas.
 Between 1990 and 1993, she performed in several productions at the Metropolitan Opera: Rosina in The Barber of Seville (1990), Pamina in The Magic Flute (1991 and 1993), and Adina (with Luciano Pavarotti as Nemorino) in L'elisir d'amore (1991, 1992, and the Met's 1993 Japan Tour).
 She also won her fifth Grammy Award in 1993, singing the title role of Semele on the Deutsche Grammophon recording conducted by John Nelson.

 Although Battle gave several critically praised performances at the Metropolitan Opera during the early 1990s, her relationship with the company's management showed increasing signs of strain during those years.
 As Battle's status grew, so did her reputation for being difficult and demanding.
 In October 1992 when she opened the Boston Symphony Orchestra season, she reportedly banned an assistant conductor and other musicians from her rehearsals, changed hotels several times, and left behind what a report in The Boston Globe called "a froth of ill will".

 In February 1994, during rehearsals for an upcoming production of La fille du régiment at the Metropolitan Opera, Battle was said to have subjected her fellow performers to "withering criticism" and made "almost paranoid demands that they not look at her."
 General Manager Joseph Volpe responded by dismissing Battle from the production for "unprofessional actions" during rehearsals.
 Volpe called Battle's conduct "profoundly detrimental to the artistic collaboration among all the cast members" and indicated that he had "canceled all offers that have been made for the future."
-Any input from Metropolitan Opera music director James Levine, Battle’s close friend and collaborator for 20 years, is shrouded in mystery.
+Any input that Metropolitan Opera music director James Levine (Battle’s close friend and collaborator for 20 years) may have had is shrouded in mystery.
 Battle was replaced in Donizetti's La fille du régiment by Harolyn Blackwell.
 At the time of her termination from the Met, Michael Walsh of Time magazine reported that "the cast of The Daughter of the Regiment applauded when it was told during rehearsal that Battle had been fired."
 After she sang with the San Francisco Opera at this time, several backstage workers wore T-shirts that read: "I survived the Battle".